KateIvesDev/KateIvesDev/README.md

 src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 </div>

 <p>   My professional career has taken me down some different paths - first as an attorney, then working for a non-profit, and most recently managing operations for a small business.
-In all of these roles, I've experienced a good bit of outdated technology with frustrating end-user experiences.
+In all of these roles, I had experienced a lot of outdated software with frustrating end-user experiences.
 I decided to pursue software engineering as a career because I wanted to learn how to use technology to build real world solutions to help businesses and organizations better serve their clients and communities.
 I am looking to join a diverse team that embraces remote work.
 </p>

 * 🌍  I'm based in Baton Rouge but have roots in New York City